ceford/cefjdemos-data-jdm-help-en/articles/joomla-update/joomla-update.md

 one of two messages:
 - **Joomla is up to data**
 - **X.Y.Z Available - Update now!**

-Select the icon
+Select the icon.

-Also, in the **System → Update Panel → Joomla** will display a tick, meaning it is up to date, or a version number, meaning that a new version is available.
+Also, the **System → Update Panel → Joomla** will display a tick, meaning it is up to date, or a version number, meaning that a new version is available.

 ## Screenshot